Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Dgosling and DestroyedClone for helping me with the Stone Wisps

 ## Changelog
+### '1.4.4' *Shrug*
+- Fixed missing R2API dependency.
+Mod should load now without needing to depend on another mod that loads ArtifactAPI

+- Added code from KomradeSpectre's [ItemModCreationBoilerplate](https://github.com/KomradeSpectre/ItemModCreationBoilerplate) repository, allowing the creation of custom items for MVP's Variants.

+- Internal Code Changes.

+- Tweaked the Following Variants

+	- Ichor Imp

+		* No longer applies blight

+		* Instead of applying blight, the imp now has a 50% chance of applying Bleed.

+		* Uses a special item which gives them the ability to apply the Shattering Justice's Pulverized on hit.
+Reducing armor by 60 points.

 ### '1.4.3' Optimization n stuff
 - Fixed Time Bomb Squids never detonating their Genesis Loop.